umami-hep/puma/docs/source/dev_guidelines/development_guidelines.md

 ## Linters

-In addition to the pure style-component of checking the code with `black`, we use `flake8` and `pylint` to check the code for bad coding practices.
-Make sure to run them before you commit your code.
+In addition to the pure style-component of checking the code with `black`, we use `ruff` to check the code for bad coding practices and docstrings.
+Make sure to run `ruff` before you commit your code.

-In addition to that, we require docstrings in the `numpy`-style, which are checked in the pipeline by `darglint`.

 ## Pre-commit hook

-To check staged files for style and `flake8` conformity, you can use the `pre-commit` hook, which then won't allow you to commit your staged changes if `isort`, `black` or `flake8` fails.
+To check staged files for style conformity, you can use the `pre-commit` hook, which then won't allow you to commit your staged changes if `ruff` or `black fails.
-You might have to set it up by executing the following in the root of the repo:
+You can set it up by executing the following in the root of the repo:

 ```bash
 pre-commit install